The function of a healthy lymphatic system is to collect

 Lymphedema: Finding the Holistic Approach by Phillip J. Pollot, LMT

 - lymphedema and nutrition

-- lymphedema and green tea
+- i cured my lymphedema by drinking green tea